paarthenon/variant/README.md

 # Variant [![Build Status](https://travis-ci.com/paarthenon/variant.svg?branch=master)](https://travis-ci.com/paarthenon/variant) ![npm (scoped)](https://img.shields.io/npm/v/@paarth/variant) ![NPM](https://img.shields.io/npm/l/@paarth/variant)
-Variant types (a.k.a.
+> Variant types (a.k.a.
 Discriminated Unions) in TypeScript.

-I wanted better variants.
+Variant is a set of tools for describing and working with flexible domain models.
 I want to express type hierarchies that I can **dispatch on at runtime** that still have compile time information that typescript can use to automatically **narrow the types at compile**.
 I don't want to have to *cast*, write my own user defined type guards, or repeat a string literal without having autocomplete and type safety to guide me.
 I want **nominal types** to express that this object with the same structure of another are actually different things.

 Enter this library.